Reporter alleges GOP hopeful Greg Gianforte body-slammed him

 Gianforte had been scheduled to attend a meet-and-greet with campaign volunteers at his headquarters in Bozeman, but he left early.

-He has already had to apologize for his treatment of the press in the race, including after an incident last month at a meeting of a Christian group where a man complained about reporters and said he wanted to “wring their necks.”
+As a candidate, he has already had to apologize for his treatment of the press, including after an incident last month at a meeting of a Christian group where a man complained about reporters and said he wanted to “wring their necks.”

-Gianforte pointed out a reporter covering the meeting and said, “It seems like there is more of us than there is of him.”
+Gianforte pointed out a reporter covering the meeting and said, “It seems like there is more of us than there is of him,” according to the Helena Independent Record newspaper.